patricekrakow/play-with-pact/pact-terminology.md

 ## Service Provider

-The _service provider_ is a component/deployable-unit that responds to HTTP requests from the _service consumer_.
+The _service provider_ is a component/deployable-unit that responds to the HTTP requests initiated from the _service consumer_.

 ## Interaction